socalmesh/meshview/README.md

 ![Start Page](screenshots/animated.gif)

 The project serves as a real-time monitoring and diagnostic tool for the Meshtastic mesh network.
 It provides detailed insights into the network's activity, including message traffic, node positions, and telemetry data.
+### Version 2.0.7 update - September 2025
+* New capability to automatically trim the database to a keep specific amount of days of data
+* Added configuaration of intervals for both the Live Map and the Firehose pages
 ### Version 2.0.6 update - August 2025
 * New Live Map (Shows packet feed live)
 * New API /api/config (See API documentation)